alexchenuw/devopslabs/Lab-21/README.md

 17. set the kubectl on your workstation VM to point to the cluster created here
     ## Still remember how to do this? refer to lab 9, last two steps
+_hint, you may need to reset the permission of the admin.conf file on the master so that you can copy that file to your VM)